 Thank goodness for my fantastic therapist!
 She’s helped me wade to my

 anger and replace it with love.
 And as for those unanswered questions?
 Well, I really don’t need to hear the answers from him because I already know.
-But there is a question I wish he could hear directly from him.
+But there is a question I wish I could hear directly from him.
 Which is, what did he see in me on the day the adoption agency placed me in his arms?
 My mom told me what he said that day and the chaos he caused to “get his damn daughter home today!”.
 (I’ll share that funny story later).
 But it would have been nice to hear the story directly from him.
 Oh well… I’ll just relish the fact that my adoption was on his life’s list of firsts and an inspiration to many.
 A few of my parents’ friends and family decided to adopt children after seeing Jim and Jay do it.

 - It there anything you wish you could have asked a love one before they passed away?
 If so what was it?

 - Why do you think my parents decided not to tell me about my adoption?